mainmatter/mainmatter.com/src/workshops/digital-product-strategy.md

     handle: msmarhigh
     image: /assets/images/authors/msmarhigh.jpg
     bio: >
-      Mar helps companies solve their user's problems in creative and scalable ways.
-      Among other things, she's experienced in strategy workshop facilitation, wireframing, and user experience design.
+      Linda helps companies solve their user's problems in creative and scalable ways.
+She's experienced in strategy workshop facilitation and user experience design.
   - name: Marco Otte-Witte
-    title: Founder and Managing Director of simplabs
+    title: Founder and Managing Director at Mainmatter
     image: /assets/images/authors/marcoow.jpg
     bio: >
       Marco has been working in tech with startups and enterprises for 2 decades.
 He's